planetarium/UniLibplanet/docs/click_counter.md

 # Click Counter

-Now that we know how to run a basic blockchain node, in this part of the tutorial, we add an interactive element to the application.
+Now that we know how to run a basic blockchain node, in this part of the tutorial, we add an interactive element to the application:

 - Count the number of times `Button` is pressed every cycle that is 3 seconds long.